Caribbean: Indigenous groups

-The majority of Jamaica is of West African origin, in addition to a significant population of mixed racial background, and has minorities of Chinese, Europeans, Indians, Indigenous, Jews, and Arabs.
+The majority of Jamaica is of West African origin, in addition to a significant population of mixed racial background and minorities of Chinese, Europeans, Indians, Indigenous, Jews, and Arabs.
 This is a result of years of importation of slaves and indentured laborers, and migration.
-Most multi-racial Jamaicans refer to themselves as either mixed race or brown.
-Similar populations can be found in the Caricom states of Belize, Guyana and Trinidad and Tobago.
-Trinidad and Tobago has a multi-racial cosmopolitan society due to the arrivals of Africans, Indians, Chinese, Arabs and Europeans along with the native indigenous Amerindians population.
-This multi-racial mix of the Caribbean has created sub-ethnicities that often straddle the boundaries of major ethnicities and include Mulatto-Creole, Mestizo, Pardo, Zambo, Dougla, Chindian, Afro-Asians, Eurasian and Cocoa panyols.
+Most multi-racial Jamaicans call themselves either mixed-race or brown.
+Similar populations can be found in the Caricom states of Belize, Guyana, Suriname and Trinidad and Tobago.
+Trinidad and Tobago has a multiracial cosmopolitan society due to the arrivals of Africans, Indians, Chinese, Arabs and Europeans along with the native indigenous Amerindians population.
+This multiracial mix has created sub-ethnicities that often straddle the boundaries of major ethnicities, such as the Mulatto-Creole, Mestizo, Pardo, Zambo, Dougla, Chindian, Afro-Asians, Eurasian, and Cocoa panyols.

 Language

 Spanish (64%), French (25%), English (14%), Dutch, Haitian Creole, and Papiamento are the predominant official languages of various countries in the region.
-However, virtually every Caribbean country has a distinct creole language or dialect that often serves as its vernacular language.
-Most of these do not enjoy official status, with the aforementioned Haitian Creole and Papiamento being notable exceptions.
-Other languages such as Caribbean Hindustani, Chinese, Javanese, Arabic, Hmong, Amerindian languages, other African languages, other European languages, and other Indian languages like Telugu can also be found.
+Almost every Caribbean country has a distinct creole language or dialect that serves as its vernacular language.
+Most of these do not have official status, with the aforementioned Haitian Creole and Papiamento as notable exceptions.
+Other languages such as Caribbean Hindustani, Chinese, Javanese, Arabic, Hmong, Amerindian languages, other African languages, other European languages, and other Indian languages like Telugu are also spoken.